Abdelrhman-Sayed70/OOP/D-Static Keyword/README.md

 ## Static Method [Class Method]
 - Called using the class name. no need for an object
-- Can access only static data
+- Can access only static data and static methods
-- Can call only other static methods
 - Can not be referred by `this` or `super` keywords